-IMAS have been researching Longspined sea urchins and their associated barrens for more than 18 years.
+IMAS have been researching Longspined sea urchins and their associated barrens since the late 1990s.
 Above threshold densities of ~700g/m2 the species can have devastating impacts on reefs due to overgrazing which can lead to the formation of extensive urchin barrens (Ling et al. 2015).
 The barren state is problematic because urchins can exist in a starvation state on an extensive barren for decades (Filbee-Dexter and Scheibling 2014).
-To convert extensive barren back to forest nearly all Longspined urchins need to be removed (to an urchin density of <70g/m2) (Ling et al. 2009a, Filbee-Dexter and Scheibling 2017).
+To convert extensive barren back to forest nearly all Longspined urchins need to be removed, so that urchin density is below 70g/m2, or around one 350g urchin per 5m2 (Ling et al. 2009a, Filbee-Dexter and Scheibling 2017).
 Removal experiments, such as those conducted by Tracey et al. (2015) in Wineglass Bay, Tasmania, show that after targeted and systematic removals, kelp forest regrows.
 The regrowth of kelp after a reduction in urchin density below a given threshold is a pattern that has been demonstrated repeatedly elsewhere in Australia and around the world (Keats et al. 1990, Leinaas and Christie 1996, Ling et al. 2015, Tracey et al. 2015, Kriegisch et al. 2016, Sanderson et al. 2016).